davidmoten/geo/README.md

 Inserted 10,000,000 records into an embedded H2 filesystem database which uses B-tree indexes.
 The records were geographically randomly distributed across a region then a bounding box of 1/50th the area of the region was chosen.
 Query performed as follows (time is the time to run the query and iterate the results):

 ```
-numHashes  found   from  time(s)
+hashLength numHashes  found   from  time(s)
-2          200K    10m   56.0
+2          2          200K    10m   56.0
-6          200k    1.2m  10.5
+3          6          200k    1.2m  10.5
-49         200k    303k   4.5
+4          49         200k    303k   4.5
-1128       200k    217K   3.6
+5          1128       200k    217K   3.6
-none       200k    200k  31.1
+none       none       200k    200k  31.1 (multiple range query)
 ```
-I was a bit surprised that H2 allowed me to put over 1000 conditions in the where clause.
+I was pleasantly surprised that H2 allowed me to put over 1000 conditions in the where clause.
 I tried with the next higher hash length as well with over 22,000 hashes but H2 threw a StackOverFlowError.

 To run this benchmark: